Martin-Bohring/fixieSpec/README.md

 ## Icon ##
 Copyright by Paul Eichenberger, who contributed it.
-I like how it combines a fixi bike (having one wheel only) with a checklist.
+I like how it combines a fixie bike (having one wheel only) with a checklist.